Comparisons8 min read

 How BasedHealth's AI Actually Works

-Rather than guessing "this looks like 400 calories," our AI multiplies: (estimated_grams / 100) x known_calories_per_100g.
+Rather than guessing "this looks like 400 calories," our AI multiplies: (estimated_grams / 100) × known_calories_per_100g, using USDA FoodData Central as the primary reference and OpenFoodFacts as a fallback for branded products.
 This eliminates the wild variance in direct calorie guessing.

 This is where BasedHealth pulls ahead.
 The AI explicitly checks for: